-After thirty-plus years in a place I love, my family of four suddenly moved from the Midwest to the West.
+After thirty-plus years in a place I love, my husband's job suddenly took us from Michigan to California.
 We traded lakes for mountains and four seasons for eternal sunshine, and I know what I'm SUPPOSED to say: "This is incredible!
 Everything is okay and I am absolutely fine!"
 But guys.
 Change is kind of scary sometimes, and I'm not quite sure where home is anymore.

 In the meantime, this site has become my home, and I'm so happy you're here.
 I am on a mission to make the most of it -- this place, this moment, right where I am -- and I'd love for you to join me.
 Here we go.

 I'm a high school teacher from Michigan who (reluctantly) moved across the country when I was six months pregnant.
 Now that I'm in California, I spend my days snuggling a preschooler, dancing with a 6-year-old, and wandering aimlessly around the few locations I can find without using Google Maps.
 Since the move, my work has been published by Writer's Digest and The Writer, and is regularly featured on The Huffington Post, Scary Mommy, and The Mighty, among others.